mjknj18/Pharmaceutical-Treatment-Result-Analysis/README.md

 1. Split the combined data frame into groups by treatment and time index.
 2. Calculate the number of surviving mice for each treatment at each time index.
 3. Create a data frame for the survivng mice data.
-4. Plot the survivng mice data versus time.
+4. Plot the surviving mice data versus time.

 ### Tumor Change Over 45 Day Treatment

-1. Calculate percent change in average tumor volume data over the full length of treatment period.
+1. Calculate percent change in average tumor volume data over the full length of the treatment period.
 2. Plot the percent change data for each treatment.

 ## Results